 In 1964, Congress created the Land and Water Conservation Fund to safeguard the nation’s natural areas, water resources, wildlife habitat, working lands, and cultural and historic heritage, and to provide outdoor recreation opportunities to all Americans.
 It was a simple idea with broad bipartisan support: direct revenues from depleting one natural resource — offshore oil and gas — to conserve another: our great natural heritage.

-Yet, nearly every year, Congress takes two-thirds of this funding for other uses.
-Diverting LWCF dollars has left a backlog of an estimated $30 billion in critical federal land acquisition needs — including private lands being sold for development inside national parks; $27 billion in state park and recreation needs; and a host of other natural, cultural, historic and outdoor recreation projects.
+LWCF dollars continue to be diverted by Congress each year, leaving backlog of tens of billions in critical federal land acquisition needs — including private lands being sold for development inside national parks; billions in state park and recreation needs; and a host of other natural, cultural, historic and outdoor recreation projects.
+So while we celebrate permanent reauthorization, we continue to work to increase dedicated funds for LWCF.

 From iconic national landscapes to local parks